 Waking up to sunshine in the Canary Islands and knowing how cold it was when you left London truly doesn’t lose its appeal! 🙂

-After our day out exploring Lobos island and sailing the Canary Island with Thomas Cook Airlines, we figured we would spend the next day exploring more of Fuerteventura, albeit on land this time.
+After our day out exploring Lobos island and sailing the Canary Island, we figured we would spend the next day exploring more of Fuerteventura, albeit on land this time.

 Starting with its stunning sand dunes…